How to add a Company Page to LinkedIn, and Why you should do it even when you don’t have a company

 Typing the Company Name in will do a look-up in the LinkedIn database, and you can highlight and select your company.
 This means that the Company logo will now appear next to your experience entry, and a click will take your profile visitors to your company page.

-This is far more impressive than simply having the default ‘grey building’ appear next to your experience entry, which looks more like a filing cabinet than a building in my view.
+This is far more impressive than simply having the default 'grey building' appear next to your experience entry.
+This looks more like a filing cabinet than a building in my view.
+Boring and plain vanilla.

 The LinkedIn Search Visibility Hack: Adding Showcase Pages